Gulf State Park

 Beach and Water Activities

 The beach at Gulf State Park is the centerpiece of any visit.
-The sugar-white sand and warm Gulf water make for reliable swimming from late spring through early fall, with a designated swim area and seasonal lifeguard coverage.
+The sugar-white sand and warm Gulf water make for reliable swimming from late spring through early fall, with posted beach-warning flags and designated swimming areas where marked; verify any current lifeguard coverage directly with Gulf State Park before publishing.
 The park also fronts Lake Shelby, a freshwater lake separated from the Gulf by a narrow strip of dunes.
 Kayakers and paddleboarders use the lake regularly, and a boat launch provides access for small watercraft.
 Fishing is strong in both environments.
 Anglers work the surf for pompano and whiting, while the lake holds bass, bream, and crappie.
 A fishing pier extends from the beach area and gives anglers a platform over deeper Gulf water without requiring a boat.

 Trails and Wildlife